antfioravanti/nonparametric_spatial_covariance/README.md

-# nonparametric_spatial_covariance
+# Nonparametric Spatial Covariance estimator
-Nonparametric Spatial Covariance estimator
+Simulations on the Nonparametric Spatial Covariance estimator as presented in Properties of nonparametric estimators of autocovariance for stationary random fields by Peter Hall and Prakash Patil.